translate/translate/docs/guides/using_pofilter.rst

 :doc:`/commands/pofilter` allows you to check your PO or XLIFF files for certain common errors.
 This quick-start guide takes you through the process of using this tool, making corrections and merging your correction back into your translations.

-Other tools that can help with quality assurance are listed :ref:`here <pages/toolkit/index#quality_assurance>`.
+The toolkit also other tools that can assist with :ref:`quality assurance <commands#quality_assurance>`.

 .. _using_pofilter#quickstart: